clj love where you live stamp clj love where you live stamp

 • In the same pan, add the chicken broth, df cream cheese and df sour cream.
 Whisk together until the products melt and become creamy.
 Turn off heat and set aside.

-• To the mushrooms in the large bowl, add the potatoes O'brien, nutritional yeast, potato starch, potato flakes, df mozzarella, and cajun seasoning.
+• To the mushrooms in the large bowl, add the Potatoes O'Brien, nutritional yeast, potato starch, potato flakes, dairy-free mozzarella, and cajun seasoning.
 Toss to disperse everything evenly.
 Add the creamy mixture and gently fold together until everything is coated evenly.

 • Put the mix into a large casserole dish and spread evenly.
 Cover with foil and place in the preheated oven for 45-60 minutes, until cooked through.